Mardi Gras Krewe rolling through uptown New Orleans

 Paramount Cruises passengers enjoying live music at the Roberts Western World honky tonk in Nashville

-If you’re planning even further ahead, Mardi Gras Day in 2027 falls on the 9th of February 2027.
-Our 2027 All-Inclusive Cruise onboard Norwegian Prima and Mardi Gras in New Orleans package is already on sale.
+If you’re planning ahead, Mardi Gras Day in 2027 will take place on 9 February 2027.
+Our 2027 All-Inclusive Cruise onboard Norwegian Breakaway and Mardi Gras in New Orleans package is already on sale and filling fast.